 Early on in the pandemic, healthcare providers had very few options for treating patients hospitalized with COVID-19.
-While drugs like the highly publicized hydroxychloroquine have been proven to be ineffective, others have risen to the top with enough evidence that they help to shorten illness and save lives:
+Since then, effective treatments for COVID-19 have been developed and include:

-Monoclonal antibodies are produced in a laboratory and serve to enhance or mimic the immune system's response to disease.
-Monoclonal antibodies are already used to treat other diseases, including cancer, rheumatoid arthritis, multiple sclerosis, and Crohn's disease.
+- Monoclonal antibodies are produced in a laboratory and serve to enhance or mimic the immune system's response to disease

-Dexamethasone, a drug that is 60 years old, is a corticosteroid that works by decreasing the body’s misdirected response to disease and is turning the tide for many patients with severe COVID-19.
-It has long been studied for the treatment of acute respiratory disease syndrome and sepsis.
+- Dexamethasone, a drug that is 60 years old, is a corticosteroid that works by decreasing the body’s misdirected response to disease

 Michigan Medicine researchers are using their expertise to advance what doctors and scientists know about how to prevent, diagnose and treat COVID-19.
 We are currently conducting a number of clinical studies related to COVID-19, including two to test the effectiveness and safety of investigational vaccines.
 To learn more about COVID-19 vaccine trials, visit the COVID-19 Vaccine Clinical Trial page.
 For other coronavirus-related studies, visit the Other Coronavirus Research Studies page or go directly to the list of coronavirus studies on UMHealthResearch.org.